SDXorg/pysd/docs/structure/xmile_translation.rst

 The following translation workflow allows splitting the Xmile file while parsing each part of it to build an :py:class:`AbstractModel` type object.
 The workflow may be summarized as follows:

 1. **Xmile file**: Parses the file with etree library and creates a section for the model.
-2. **Xmile section**: Full set of varibles and definitions that can be integrated.
+2. **Xmile section**: Full set of variables and definitions that can be integrated.
 Allows splitting the model elements.
 3. **Xmile element**: A variable definition.
-It includes units and commnets.
+It includes units and comments.
 Allows parsing the expressions it contains and saving them inside AbstractComponents, that are part of an AbstractElement.

 Once the model is parsed and split following the previous steps.
 The :py:class:`AbstractModel` can be returned.